Can GERD Cause Loss of Appetite?

 Anyone can experience GERD, but it’s more common in people over the age of 40.
 It’s also more common in those who are overweight or pregnant.
 Certain medications, lifestyle factors, and medical conditions can also make someone more susceptible to GERD.

 The most common symptom of GERD is frequent heartburn.
 Other symptoms may include chest pain, difficulty swallowing, a sour taste in the mouth, a hoarse throat, bad breath, or nausea.
+A typical symptom associated with GERD is burning pain, which can complicate swallowing and may lead to more severe issues if left untreated, such as ulcers and strictures in the esophagus.
 If left untreated, GERD can lead to serious complications like Barrett’s esophagus or esophageal cancer.

 Connection between GERD and Appetite Loss

 Gastroesophageal Reflux Disease (GERD) is a common disorder that can cause the sensation of food rising up from the stomach into the throat and mouth.
+An acid reflux attack can lead to severe symptoms such as intense heartburn and regurgitation, contributing to appetite loss.
 It may also be accompanied by other symptoms such as chest pain and burning.
 In some cases, it can lead to appetite loss for those affected.

 When a person is struggling with GERD, their ability to eat normally can be restricted due to the severity of the symptoms.
 In severe cases, GERD can cause a lack of appetite or a complete loss of appetite.
 This can lead to feelings of guilt, shame, or even depression due to the inability to enjoy eating.
 Those with GERD-related appetite loss can also experience weight fluctuation, a decrease in energy levels, and weakened resistance to illnesses.